Big Wild Goose Pagoda (Dayan Pagoda)

 As for the reason why it is called Big Wild Goose Pagoda, there is a legend.
 According to ancient stories of Buddhists, there were two branches, for one of which eating meat was not a taboo.
 One day, they couldn't find meat to buy.
 Upon seeing a group of big wild geese flying by, a monk said to himself: 'Today we have no meat.
 I hope the merciful Bodhisattva will give us some.'
 At that very moment, the leading wild goose broke its wings and fell to the ground.
 All the monks were startled and believed that Bodhisattva showed his spirit to order them to be more pious.
 They established a pagoda where the wild goose fell and stopped eating meat.
 Hence its name.

 Daci'en Temple is the home of Big Wild Goose Pagoda.
-In 648, to commemorate the dead virtuous queen, royalty ordered the building of a temple named 'Ci'en' (Mercy and Kindness), for which the status and scale far exceeded all others.
-Today, with an area of 32,314 square meters (38,648.5 square yards), one seventh of the original area, it still retains its grandeur.
+In 648, the temple is built to commemorate the dead virtuous queen, for which the status and scale far exceeded all others.
+Today, with an area of 12.5 acres (50,738 square meters), one seventh of the original area, it still retains its grandeur.

 There are many featured squares and gardens around the pagoda and temple, which provides the locals and tourists with wonderful resorts for free.
 The most remarkable one should be the North Square boasting the largest musical fountain in Asia.
 Besides, the Tang Ci’en Temple Site Park and the Shaanxi Opera Garden to the east, the Shaanxi Folk Customs Garden to the west, as well as the South Square with the statue of Monk Xuanzang and the Great Tang All Day Mall to the south are also worth visiting.